ev3dev/ev3dev.github.io/docs/getting-started.md

 ## Step 2: Flash the SD card

 {% include icon.html type="danger" %}
 This will erase everything on your SD card!
-Backup your files if you do not want to lose them!
+Back up your files if you do not want to lose them!
 {: .alert .alert-danger }